+Beneficiary designations are a popular way of making a legacy gift that will support young people experiencing homelessness in the years to come.
 Designating a beneficiary of a financial account is easy to do.
-In most cases, Beneficiary designations can be created or changed by simply signing a form provided by the account administrator.
-Often, a beneficiary can be changed online.
-A beneficiary can be changed again at any time if you change your mind.
-No lawyer is required.
-Beneficiary designations also allow assets to pass outside the probate process, which may reduce costs and the potential for contests.
+In most cases, beneficiary designations can be created or changed online or by signing a form provided by your account administrator.
+No lawyer is required, and your beneficiary can be changed at any time if you change your mind.
+Beneficiary designations also allow your assets to pass outside the probate process, which may reduce costs, time, and the potential for contests.

-Unlike most other assets, retirement accounts do not receive a ‘basis step up’ on the account appreciation at the time of death.
-Your heirs will have to pay tax at ordinary income tax rates on distributions they receive from inherited IRAs.
-Because Covenant House is a tax-exempt organization, IRA distributions received by Covenant House are not subject to income tax.
-Designating Covenant House as a beneficiary of your IRA or other retirement plans can mean that those funds will be used to establish your legacy of caring for our kids without being reduced by income tax.
+Funds from retirement accounts are among the most highly-taxed estate assets when passed down to heirs.
+For this reason, IRAs, 401(k)s, 403(b)s, Keough Plans, SEP IRAs, and other retirement plans make great opportunities for charitable beneficiary designations.
+If you leave your retirement account(s) to your heirs, they will have to pay tax at ordinary income tax rates on distributions from these assets.
+Because Covenant House Georgia is a tax-exempt organization, IRA distributions received by Covenant House are not subject to income tax.
+Designating Covenant House Georgia as a beneficiary of your IRA or other retirement plans can mean that those funds will be used to support our work without being reduced by income tax.

 Life insurance can also provide an opportunity for a charitable beneficiary designation.
 After many years, the original need that prompted the purchase of a life insurance policy may have passed, making the policy proceeds an asset that can be used for charitable giving.